slatedocs/slate/source/includes/administration/_custom_navigation.md

 ## Custom navigation

 Custom navigation API allows to customize the navigation per-reseller.
-Most notably it allows to customize what tabs are shown to a user.
+Most notably it allows to customize what tabs are shown to a user in the main menu.

 <!-------------------- List CUSTOM NAV -------------------->
 ### List custom navigation